Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: Detailed analysis of CANDELS 8005

 The radial distribution of the electron temperature (Fig.~\ref{8005_Tegrad}) shows a significant positive correlation with galactocentric distance, indicating the presence of a radial temperature gradient (see Table~\ref{basic_data}).
 Such a gradient directly implies a radial metallicity gradient, regardless of the abundance tracer employed.
 Figure~\ref{8005_grad_kpc} presents the radial oxygen gradient of CANDELS~8005, derived from a bootstrap linear fit to data points deriving from S/N $>$3 emission lines used in the diagnostics.
 The quoted gradient uncertainties in both Figure~\ref{8005_grad_kpc} and Table~\ref{basic_data} correspond to the 17$^{\rm th}$ and 83$^{\rm rd}$ percentiles of the bootstrap distribution.

-We find that oxygen abundance correlates with galactocentric distance, with both Spearman's (r=-0.57, p=1.67$\times$10$^{-5}$) and Pearson's (r=-0.49, p=3.02$\times$10$^{-3}$) tests confirming the statistical significance of the trend.
-For the first time, a radial metallicity gradient has been measured from direct abundances beyond the local Universe.
-The gradient is clearly organized across the full extent of CANDELS~8005.
+We find that the oxygen abundance correlates with galactocentric distance, with both Spearman's (r=-0.57, p=1.67$\times$10$^{-5}$) and Pearson's (r=-0.49, p=3.02$\times$10$^{-3}$) tests confirming the statistical significance of the trend.
+Radial metallicity gradients measured from direct abundances in non-local galaxies are rare, particularly in non-lensed systems (a measurement has been reported for a lensed galaxy by \citet{2026MNRAS.546ag094I}).
+The gradient of CANDELS~8005 is clearly organized across the full extent of CANDELS~8005.
 There is one spaxel (41,20) with unrealistic [\ion{O}{3}] flux ratio, indicated with a red circle in Figure~\ref{8005_grad_kpc}, that we exclude it from the gradient measurement, although including the spaxel would not change the science result (see Tab.~\ref{basic_data}, where we give both gradients).
 Multiplying the errors by 1.28, which is the error underestimation consistent with the discussion on Figure~\ref{8005_O3ratio}, would also not change the gradient slope.
 The whole analysis, redone without extinction corrections, would also give the same gradient slope within the uncertainties.

 Galaxy CANDELS~8005 may indeed be a two-galaxy system, which would be compatible with the shape of the bluer NIRCam images (Fig.~\ref{8005_images}).
 The velocity and dispersion maps do not resolve the ambiguity.
 The mean metallicities of the positive- and negative-velocity spaxels differ only marginally: the average oxygen abundance in the positive-velocity region is higher by $\sim9\%$, corresponding to a statistical significance of $\sim$1$\sigma$ in both O/H (linear) and electron temperature.
 The density analysis shows a somewhat stronger separation between the two regions, but still below the 3–4$\sigma$ level.
 With the present data, the distinction between a single system and a pair of merging galaxies remains ambiguous.